astroprofsmith/intromodern.github.io/_sources/c9examples.md

 A proton with kinetic energy 300.00 MeV strikes a stationary proton.
-Find the speed of the center-of-momentum frame and the total energy in the center-of-momentumframe.
-Is it possible for this scattering process to produce tvvo pions?
+Find the speed of the center-of-momentum frame and the total energy in the center-of-momentum frame.
+Is it possible for this scattering process to produce two pions?

 Tofind the speed of the center-of-momentum, we use Equation {eq}`betacom`.
 The total energy in the laboratoiy frame is